 If you think car leasing is right for you, here are the need-to-knows to understand before opting for a new agreement.

-• Once your agreed contract term has run out, you'd usually arrange for the car to be collected and returned.
-However, you may be able to extend the lease – it's worth contacting the finance company a few months before the end of the deal to check it will allow this, and whether it'll offer a discount on the monthly payment as it's now an older car.
+• Once you've reached the end of your contract, you'd usually arrange for the car to be collected and returned.
+However, you may be able to extend the lease – it's worth contacting the finance company a few months before the end of the lease to check whether it will allow this, and whether it will offer a discount on the monthly payment as the car is now older.

 When you're returning the car, the finance company will arrange a time for it to be collected and inspected.
 Providing it's in good condition with no damage (aside from normal wear and tear) and within the agreed mileage, then there'll be nothing else to pay.